Republicans forge ahead on Obamacare repeal despite US budget worries

 The top U.S. doctors' organization and several hospital groups have come out strongly against the Republican plan, saying it would probably cause many patients to lose insurance and raise healthcare costs.

+Andrey Ostrovsky, the chief medical officer of Medicaid, said on Twitter he was aligned with other experts in opposition to the bill, breaking with Health and Human Services Secretary Tom Price, who has called it "a work in progress."

-The bill rolls back some key tenets of Obamacare, eliminating the requirement that most Americans obtain medical insurance.
-Insurers worry that coverage will be less affordable, raising questions about whether Americans will enroll and insurance companies will enter the market.
+The plan rolls back some key tenets of Obamacare, eliminating the requirement that most Americans obtain medical insurance.
+Insurers worry that coverage will be less affordable, raising questions about whether Americans will enrol and insurance companies will enter the market.

-(Additional reporting by David Morgan; Writing by Nick Tattersall; Editing by Michael Perry)
+(Additional reporting by David Morgan; Writing by Nick Tattersall; Editing by Michael Perry & Simon Cameron-Moore)